peteroupc/encoding/docs/PeterO.Text.Encodings.md

 <b>Encoding Terms</b>

  * A <b>code point</b> is a number that identifies a single text character, such as a letter, digit, or symbol.
+(A collection of such characters is also called an <i>abstract character repertoire</i>.)

  * A <b>character set</b> is a set of code points which are each assigned to a single text character.
 (This may also be called a<i>coded character set</i>.)
 As used here, character sets don't define how code points are laid out in memory.

  * A <b>character encoding</b> is a mapping from a sequence of code points, in one or more specific character sets, to a sequence of bytes and vice versa.

  * <b>ASCII</b> is a 128-code-point character set that includes the English letters and digits, common punctuation and symbols, and control characters.
-As used here, its code points match the code points within the Basic Latin range (0-127 or U+0000 to U+007F) of the Unicode Standard.
+As used here, its code points match the code points within the Basic Latin block (0-127 or U+0000 to U+007F) of the Unicode Standard.

 There are several kinds of character encodings: